 Early identification of Autism spectrum disorder is essential for future success.
 The characteristic behaviors of autism may or may not be visible in infancy (18 to 24 months), but usually become obvious during early childhood (24 months to six years).
 Research indicates that early diagnosis is associated with dramatically better outcomes.

 As many as one in 68 children are diagnosed with Autism,

 according to the Centers for Disease Control (CDC).

-If your child or someone you know has been diagnosed with Autism Spectrum Disorder, Independence Pointe has services to promote growth of individuals.
-Children’s Autism Services at Independence Pointe include:
+If your child or someone you know has been diagnosed with Autism Spectrum Disorder, MRI Kids Connection has services to promote growth of individuals.
+Children’s Autism Services at Kids Connection include:

 - Speech and Language Therapy